7 Pitfalls To Avoid in Your Sustainability Story

 We’ve seen it over and over: companies tell purpose-driven stories that fail, or worse, blow up in their faces.
 But why does this happen?
 In this post, we outline seven pitfalls to avoid when telling your sustainability story.

-I don’t drink much Starbucks coffee.
-I’m more of a fair-trade-beans-fresh-ground-at-home kind of guy.
-But when I heard in mid-2018 that Starbucks planned to eliminate single-use, plastic straws from all their stores by 2020, like most environmentalists, I thought it was a step in the right direction.
+In mid-2018, Starbucks announced a plan to eliminate single-use, plastic straws from all their stores by 2020.
+Like most environmentalists, I thought this was a step in the right direction.
 Plastic straws are terrible for the environment and present significant risks to both wildlife and humans.
-Microplastics have been found in more than 90% of table salt, 90% of bottled water, and nearly all marine life.
+Plus, microplastics have been found in more than 90% of table salt, 90% of bottled water, and nearly all marine life.

-Closer inspection of Starbucks’ announcement, however, revealed that the new lids they introduced to eliminate straws actually contained more plastic than the straws themselves.
-According to The Guardian:
+However, closer inspection of Starbucks’ announcement revealed that the new lids they introduced to eliminate straws actually contained more plastic than the straws themselves:

 It is hard to gauge exactly how much Starbucks’s decision to increase its use of plastic, but eliminate plastic straws, will help the environment.
 To some extent the move to Nitro lids feels like a way to channel some easy PR from the growing anti-straw movement, rather than a meaningful sustainability initiative.—Arwa Mahdawi, The Guardian

 While Starbucks’ intentions may have been good, the results defeated the purpose.
-Maybe the lid was an interim solution because better materials that also live up to customer expectations aren’t yet available.
-Making a change that seems simple on the surface can be complicated to pull off, so getting the story right can be more challenging than ever.
+Making a change that seems simple on the surface can be complicated to pull off.
+It complicates the process of telling an organization’s sustainability story.

-For more than two decades now, Mightybytes has grounded our work and company in helping mission-aligned clients tell authentic stories using good story structure, clear content workflows, and other techniques, mostly through digital channels.
+For more than two decades now, Mightybytes has grounded our work and company in helping mission-aligned clients tell authentic stories using good story structure, clear content workflows, and other content strategy techniques.
 The methods and technologies with which we do this have changed over the years but our purpose for doing so has not: telling a compelling story is a great way to engage people and inspire them to take action.

-You don’t want things to go awry, however.
-For this post, we explored seven potential pitfalls organizations can fall into when telling their sustainability story.
+However, you don’t want things to go awry.
+For this post, we explore seven potential pitfalls organizations can fall into when telling their sustainability story.